nick-skriabin/aion/README.md

 > 🔧 = Requires additional setup/tools

-**TL;DR**: Aion is the only terminal calendar with native Google Calendar sync, multi-account support, Meet link generation, free/busy scheduling, and a proper visual TUI — all in one package.
+**TL;DR**: Aion is the only terminal calendar with native Google Calendar sync, CalDAV support, multi-account support, Meet link generation, free/busy scheduling, and a proper visual TUI — all in one package.

 ### Features